|November 26, 2014||

-Richmond Fed Magazine Econ Focus Reports on the Economics of Securing Digital Payments
+Richmond Fed Magazine Econ Focus Reports on the Economic Effects of Population Growth

-The Federal Reserve Board and the Federal Open Market Committee released the attached minutes of the Committee meeting held on June 17-18, 2014.
+The Federal Reserve Board and the Federal Open Market Committee on Wednesday released the attached minutes of the Committee meeting held on October 28-29, 2014.

 Richmond Fed Announces Officer Appointment

 The Federal Reserve Bank of Richmond announces the following officer appointment:

 |November 3, 2014||

 The Fifth Federal Reserve District member banks elected directors of the Federal Reserve Bank of Richmond for three-year terms effective January 1, 2015.

 The Federal Open Market Committee decided to conclude its asset purchase program this month and maintain the current target range for the federal funds rate.

 The Federal Reserve Bank of Richmond announces the following officer appointments in its Information Technology department:

 Beige Book Shows Modest Improvement in District Economic Conditions